macloo/python-adv-web-apps/docs/flask_db1.rst

 .. note::  ``os`` is a built-in Python module.

-When setting up a Flask app on a server, there will be an option to set environment variables there.
+When setting up a Flask app on a server, or at a host such as Render.com, there will be an option to set environment variables there.
 The lines in the Flask script referring to the environment variable will not change.

 .. important:: Only one environment variable on your computer, or in an app, can be named ``DATABASE_URL`` — it’s a variable name, so you can change the string to something else, and you can set as many different variables as you need.